 Delighted customers

-The shopping experience for the average customer in 2021 is significantly more varied and complex than in the past, and this change has been accelerated by the coronavirus pandemic.
-Prospects will court brands through all sorts of channels and use various buying strategies (in-store, click and collect, online delivery, buying with credit, buying directly inside social media apps) — seamless interconnectivity between touchpoints has never been more important.
+The shopping experience for the average customer today is significantly more varied and complex than in the past, and this change has been accelerated by the coronavirus pandemic.
+Prospects now court brands through all sorts of channels and use various buying strategies (in-store, click and collect, online delivery, buying with credit, buying directly inside social media apps).
+The result?
+An omnichannel customer experience with seamless interconnectivity between touchpoints has never been more important.

 How can you adopt or improve your omnichannel presence?